-The Pump 1 delivers overboard water through the Valve Cock 2.
-When the livewell is completely filled up, the excess water gets back overboard through the overflow device 5.
+Livewell's operating principle is as follows.
+The Pump 1 installed in the aft hold delivers water through the Valve Cock to the livewell (see Fig. 10 on page 18).
+When the livewell is completely filled up, the excess water gets back overboard through the Overflow tube 3.
 Thus, a continuous supply of fresh water to the livewell is maintained.
 To save battery power during long moorage periods, we recommend using the timer mode.
 When the timer mode is activated, the supply of outside water will be carried out for 30 seconds with 3-minute intervals.